What’s not to love about slow smoked pork? Give me the platter baby and let’s see if you can impress me.

 - 1 teas pepper

 - 1 cup barbecue sauce

 - Build a fire in your smoker to run at about 225 degrees.
 Soak your wood chips and get every set and ready to go for smoking this bad mamajama.

-- Place in the slow cooker and allow the pork to cook through, 7 to 9 hours.
+- Place in the smoker and allow the pork to cook through, 7 to 9 hours.

 - Spritz the pork every 30 minutes with pineapple juice.